bgvladedivac/LinuxKnowledge/Processes/info.md

 * a current scheduling context.<br />
 * allocated system resources, such as file descriptors and network ports.<br />

+## Independence, think again
+In a Linux system no process is independent of any other process.
+Every process in the system, except the initial process(**init**/**systemd**) has a parent process.
+New process are not created, they are copied or rather cloned from previous processes.
+Every **task_struct** representing a process keeps pointers to its parent process and to its siblings (those processes with the same parent process) as well as to its own child processes.
+You can see the family relationship between the running processes in a Linux system using the **pstree** command.

+## Niceness/priority
+In Linux we can set guidelines for the CPU to follow when it is looking at all tasks it has to do.
+These guidelines are called niceness or nice values.
+The Linux niceness scale goes from -20 to 19.
+The lower the number the more priority that task gets.
+You could use **renice** to change a niceness of a process.

 ## How does a process is being created ?
 An existing process(**parent**) duplicates its own address space(**fork**) to create a new **child**.
 Each process is assigned a unique process ID(**PID**).
 Through the **fork** route a child process inherits security identifies, previous and current file descriptors, port and resource privileges, environment variables and program code.
 Normally a parent process **sleeps** while the **child** process runs, setting a request(**wait**) to be signaled when the child completes.